OLAMI04/DML/README.md

 Harnessing data-driven insights empowers us to optimize resource allocation and routing, ensuring timely deliveries and improved resource management.
 ### Reputation Management:
 Addressing these operational challenges is paramount to preserving Streamline Logistics Solutions' sterling reputation for delivering excellence consistently.

+## Aim of Project
+This project's primary objectives are to develop an Excel interactive dashboard that provides unparalleled visibility into our order fulfilment processes.
+Through this, we aim to:
+This case study contains a single dataset and it comprises of;
+### Order ID:
+A unique identifier for each customer order.
+### Delivery Address:
+The address to which the order is to be delivered.
+### Order Timestamp:
+The date and time when the orderwas placed (e.g., "2023-09-01 08:00").
+### Order Status:
+The current status of the order (e.g., "In Progress" or "Completed").
+###  Driver ID:
+A unique identifier for each driver assigned to deliver orders.
+### Vehicle Info:
+Information about the delivery vehicle used for the order.
+### Current Location:
+The current location of the delivery driver during order delivery.
+### Delivery Time:
+The total time taken for delivery measured in minutes (e.g., "120 min").
+### Delays:
+Any delays that occurred during the delivery, measured in minutes (e.g., "15 min").